drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 : Run `helm repo add` before running the main helm command.
 : This setting was called `helm_repos` prior to version 0.11.0.
 The older name is still supported, but upgrading is recommended.

-repo_ca_file
+repo_certificate
-: Path to a file containing a TLS certificate, for chart repositories using a self-signed CA certificate.
+: Base64 encoded TLS certificate for a chart repository.

+repo_ca_certificate
+: Base64 encoded TLS certificate for a chart repository certificate authority.

 namespace
 : Kubernetes namespace for the un/installation.